Brochure | Curriculum | Enrollment Application

 What is the cost of the program?

 The cost of the Equissage Home Study Certificate Program in Canine Massage Therapy is $895.
-This includes all books, tests, audio and video tapes, and other materials.
+This includes all books, tests, audio and DVDs, and other materials.
 This tuition is payable in full at the time of enrollment.
 If for any reason a prospective student's application is rejected, the total fee is refunded.
 Once a student is accepted into the program, tuition is non-refundable.
 Visa and MasterCard are accepted for payment, along with personal check, cash or money order.

 All graduates of the CMT program are invited to join the International Association of Animal Massage Therapists (IAAMT) for a small membership fee.